 We’ve all heard that you should never let your gas tank fall below a quarter-tank in case of emergency.
 When temperatures drop below freezing, it’s important to increase the amount of gas you keep.
 This is for two reasons: 1) your gas burns quicker in cold weather, and 2) having more gas in the tank can help prevent break lines from freezing.

-If you’ve been in a car collision, contact Superior Auto Service today.
+If you’ve been in a car collision, contact Superior Auto Service today for repairs.